 Salerno is in full bloom during summer, though winter vacations there are also charming, thanks to its Christmas festivities.
 If history, quaint beaches and unspoiled nature are on your list, consider Salerno for a weekend trip.
 And if that isn’t enough to convince you, the local cuisine, filled with high-quality ingredients and mouth-watering seafood, is guaranteed to steal your heart.

 You can easily reach Salerno by car, train, bus or ferry.
 There are plenty of connections from Naples and the main cities of Italy (such as Milan, Rome and Florence) by bus and train (regional or high-speed).

-Alternatively, you can get to Salerno by ferry from other ports of the Amalfi Coast, the islands of the Gulf of Naples, Sicily, Sardinia and Tunisia, North Africa.
+Alternatively, you can get to Salerno by ferry from other ports of the Amalfi Coast, the islands of the Gulf of Naples, Sicily, and even Tunisia in North Africa.
 Here, you can find detailed information about ferries to Salerno.

 An alley in the historic center of Salerno